Cazaux Air Base: Luftwaffe use

 After the French defeat in World War II Cazaux was used by Luftwaffe units from the summer of 1940 onwards.
-Several training and fighter units used the place, including the 1st group of the Night Fighter Wing NJG.2 and the 2nd and 3rd Fighter Squadrons of Fighter Group JG26.
+Several training and fighter units used the base, including the 1st group of the Night Fighter Wing NJG.2 and the 2nd and 3rd Fighter Squadrons of Fighter Group JG26.
 Of the Destroyer Squadron 1.
 Between spring 1943 and summer 1944, it was a target of Allied air raids.

 French Air Force

-After German withdrawal French Air Force repaired the base, naming it Airfield R.51, and Cazaux was the home of the French bomber group GB 1/31 "Aunis" equipped with Junkers Ju 88 combat aircraft in the spring of 1945.
+After German withdrawal the French Air Force repaired the base, naming it Airfield R.51, and Cazaux was the home of the French bomber group GB 1/31 "Aunis" equipped with Junkers Ju 88 combat aircraft in the spring of 1945.

-In 1962/1963 the Bomber group 2/91 "Guyenne", previously been deployed in the Algerian War, was stationed briefly.
-This Group was replaced in 1964 by No 293, Escadron de Chasse 2/8 "Nice" equipped with Dassault Mystère IV fighter-bomber aircraft which merged with the local shooting center and henceforth operated two flying groups.
+In 1962/1963 the Bomber group 2/91 "Guyenne", previously deployed in the Algerian War, was stationed briefly.
+This group was replaced in 1964 by No 293, Escadron de Chasse 2/8 "Nice" equipped with Dassault Mystère IV fighter-bomber aircraft which merged with the local gunnery center and henceforth operated two flying groups.
 From 1982 on, units based in Cazaux were equipped with Alpha Jets as the Ecole de Transition Opérationnelle (E.T.O.) since 1995.
-Currently there are two training squadrons in Cazaux, 1/8 and 2/8.
-In June 2004 Belgian 11 Squadron, equipped with Alpha jets, was relocated to Cazaux, forming the French-Belgian Alpha Jet School (AJetS).
+Currently, there are two training squadrons in Cazaux, 1/8 and 2/8.
+In June 2004 the Belgian 11 Squadron, equipped with Alpha jets, was relocated to Cazaux, forming the French-Belgian Alpha Jet School (AJetS).

 Also based at Cazaux is 1/67th Pyrenees Squadron, a combat search and rescue helicopter unit equipped with EC-725 Caracal.
 This is a joint unit, so its pilots come from different armed services, but is assigned namely to the French Air Force.

 Singapore Air Force presence

 Cazaux Air Base is home to 150 Squadron RSAF and its personnel.
 The RSAF has conducted flying training in France since 1998, and both air forces also interact regularly through various professional exchanges and courses.
-150 Squadron currently operates M-346 aircraft that replaced A-4SU in fighter pilots training.
-The Landes forest, the target centre of Captieux and the aerial zones of Golfe de Gascogne offer all the necessary space for RSAF pilots training requirements which RSAF cannot find in Singapore.
+150 Squadron currently operates M-346 aircraft that replaced the A-4SU in fighter pilot training.
+The Landes forest, the target centre of Captieux and the aerial zones of Golfe de Gascogne offer all the necessary space for RSAF pilot training requirements which the RSAF cannot find in the limited size of Singapore.